-If you are intending on competing internationally during the northern winter there are a number of things you must know prior to departing.
+If you are intending on competing internationally during the Northern Hemisphere Winter there are a number of things you must know prior to departing.

 All competitors must be current members of Snow Sports NZ (SSNZ) and registered with FIS (if applicable)

 You can register for your FIS license by completing the FIS athlete's declaration and submitting via email along with a scanned copy of your New Zealand Passport photo page to your Sport Manager.

 Alpine: Hannah Hazeldine firstname.lastname@example.org

 To compete internationally in FIS sanctioned events it is a requirement of SSNZ to ensure that all New Zealand athletes entered have insurance that specifically covers competitive skiing and/or snowboarding.
 SSNZ recommends that you seek a snow sports focused travel insurance policy with the additional cover for snow sports competitions.
 For further information see our insurance recommendations.

 Athlete insurance must adhere to the following FIS rules:

 All competitors participating in FIS events must carry accident insurance, in sufficient amounts to cover accident, transport and rescue costs including race risks as well as an appropriate third party liability insurance.